Self-Signed SSL Certificates with Nginx and Apache

 </VirtualHost>

-Optional, we can also force all traffic sent and received be over HTTPS by redirecting HTTP requests to use the secure connection.
+Optionally, we can also force all traffic to be transmitted over HTTPS by redirecting HTTP requests to use the secure connection.

 <VirtualHost *:80>